 She might be nauseated from the anesthesia.
 If she doesn't get better by tomorrow call the vet, as they have post surgery care included in the spay fee.
 Good luck.

 My dog that is 1 and a half year old had her spay surgery on July 9th.
 Is it too soon to play fetch with her?
 She is a Husky and has tons of energy and isn't in pain and the incision is completely closed.
-The check up with the vet went very well and I was told she looks better than she should for day 10.

 I would call the vet back to check.
 Incisions close in the outside could still be healing on the inside.
 The vet will give you the best and safest answer.